Get an ESTA for US travel

 How to pay no more than the $21 fee

-Everyone from the UK going to the USA by air or sea, even those just passing through, must fill out an Electronic System for Travel Authorisation (ESTA) form in advance.
-This guide explains what an ESTA is, how to get it, how long it lasts for, what to be wary of and how to avoid paying more than the official $21-per-person fee.
+Everyone from the UK going to the USA, or just passing through, must fill out an Electronic System for Travel Authorisation (ESTA) form in advance.
+There's heightened security at the border, so it's crucial to ensure your travel docs are in order.
+This guide explains what an ESTA is, how to get it, what to be wary of and how to avoid paying more than the official $21-per-person fee.

 What's ESTA?